kuklinv/HEXLET/README.md

 [![Run on Repl.it](https://repl.it/badge/github/kuklinv/HEXLET)](https://repl.it/github/kuklinv/HEXLET)

-## 22.12.20
+### 22.12.20

-### ! remove all dependencies, configs in root folder for start new projects in separate folders
+#### ! remove all dependencies, configs in root folder for start new projects in separate folders

 * add new folder 'frontend architecture' for relevant lessons
+* create hexlet-react-course

 ### 17.11.20

 * refactoring doubling all files